waltermity/llm-d-inference-scheduler/DEVELOPMENT.md

 ### Development Cycle

-To test your changes to `llm-d-inferernce-scheduler` in this environment, make your changes locally and then re-run the deployment:
+To test your changes to `llm-d-inference-scheduler` in this environment, make your changes locally and then re-run the deployment:

 ```console